danyeric123/todo-app/README.md

 ## Description
 This is a small todo app where you can add todo items and delete items.
+You can find the app on Expo website [here](https://expo.dev/@davidnagar/todo-app)

 ### Motivation
 I wanted to learn React-Native, but also give myself a challenge.
 So I did a todo app (of course!) in TypeScript.